 E-cigarettes have surged in popularity with young people especially because they have been marketed as “cool” and as a safer alternative to regular cigarettes.
 The U.S. Surgeon General has called the increase of e-cigarette use among young people a public health epidemic and scientists are worried it could reverse decades of hard work on tobacco use.
 Terms such as “vapor” also contribute when it comes to downplaying the risk of secondhand exposure.

-If you or a loved one has been adversely affected after using e-cigarettes or have been injured after an e-cigarette exploded or caught fire, you may be able to seek compensation for your injuries, damages and losses.
-An experienced California personal injury lawyer will be able to better understand your legal rights and options.
+Suppose you or a loved one has been adversely affected after using e-cigarettes or have been injured after an e-cigarette exploded or caught fire.
+In that case, you may be able to seek compensation for your injuries, damages, and losses.
+An experienced California personal injury lawyer will be able to understand your legal rights and options better.